jamessnguyenn/Stock-Case/README.md

 # Stock Case

-Stock Case is a Android Mobile Application allow you to get real time stock prices for your portfolio.
+Stock Case is a Android Mobile Application allowing you to get real time stock prices for your portfolio.
 Easily download the apk from https://github.com/jamessnguyenn/Stock-Case/releases/tag/v1.0 and view and store stocks in your case!

 ## Running the Application